Hong Kong Tourist Visa

 The exception to this is if your visit meets the requirements of the 240-hour visa-free transit in China, you do not need a visa providing the policy’s criteria are met.
 You are allowed to have the “cross regional travel” in 24 specified provincial-level regions during your 10-day stay in China.

-Ordinary passport holders from 23 countries including Singapore, Thailand, United Arab Emirates enjoy visa-free access to China for up to 30 days for business, sightseeing, visiting relatives and friends, or transit purposes.
+Ordinary passport holders from 28 countries including Singapore, Thailand, United Arab Emirates, Malaysia enjoy visa-free access to China for up to 30 days for business, sightseeing, visiting relatives and friends, or transit purposes.
 The special arrangements in place for these travelers mean they can enter and exit from Chinese ports that are open to foreigners.
 The 30-day period commences from the date of entry.

-China has extended the unilateral visa-free policy to 38 countries* including Australia, New Zealand, France, Germany, Italy and Japan.
-From November 30, 2024 to December 31, 2025, ordinary passports holders from the 38 countries can be exempted from visa to enter China and stay for no more than 30 days for business, tourism, family visit, exchange visit and transit purposes.
+China has extended the unilateral visa-free policy to 48 countries* including Australia, New Zealand, France, Germany, Italy and Japan.
+Until December 31, 2026, ordinary passports holders from the 48 countries (Russia – September 14, 2026) can be exempted from visa to enter China and stay for no more than 30 days for business, tourism, family visit, exchange visit and transit purposes.

-* Germany, France, Italy, the Netherlands, Spain, Malaysia, Switzerland, Ireland, Hungary, Austria, Belgium, Luxembourg, New Zealand, Australia, and Poland, Portugal, Greece, Cyprus, Slovenia, Slovakia, Norway, Finland, Denmark, Iceland, Andorra, Monaco, Liechtenstein, Republic of Korea, Bulgaria, Romania, Croatia, Montenegro, North Macedonia, Malta, Estonia, Latvia, Japan and Negara Brunei Darussalam.
+* Germany, France, Italy, the Netherlands, Spain, Switzerland, Ireland, Hungary, Austria, Belgium, Luxembourg, New Zealand, Australia, Poland, Portugal, Greece, Cyprus, Slovenia, Slovakia, Norway, Finland, Denmark, Iceland, Andorra, Monaco, Liechtenstein, Republic of Korea, Bulgaria, Romania, Croatia, Montenegro, North Macedonia, Malta, Estonia, Latvia, Japan, Negara Brunei Darussalam, Bazil, Argentina, Chile, Peru, Uruguay, Saudi Arabia, Oman, Kuwait, Bahrain, Russia and Sweden.

 Foreigners who have working or residency status in Hong Kong can apply for Chinese visa at the Consular Department of the China Commission in Hong Kong or China Visa Application Center in Hong Kong.
 Applicants must reside in Hong Kong when submitting their application.